casper-network/ceps/text/0031-designated-operators.md

 3. Bidder public keys for the upcoming auction, other than that of the designator.
 3. Operator public keys corresponding to validator public keys in categories 1 through 3.

-Should a designating deploy specify a "duplicate" public key contained in the categories 1 through 4, the deploy ought to be rejected.
+Should a designating deploy specify a "duplicate" public key contained in the categories 1 through 4, deploy execution ought to fail.
 Note that we allow for the possibility of designating oneself as the operator, with no changes to current node or consensus behavior.

 ## Drawbacks